auth0/docs/articles/quickstart/spa/_includes/_auth_service_method_description_auth0js.md

 Authentication using JSON Web Tokens is stateless.
 This means that when you use it, no information about the user's session is stored on your server.

-To set up a session for the user on the client side, save the following information in the browser storage:
+To set up a session for the user on the client side, save the following information in browser storage:
 * `access_token`
 * `id_token`
 * `expires_in`